 What makes Frank And Oak’s latest collection so special?

-All six of the brand's new styles of jeans (three for men and three for women) are made from post-consumer waste.
+All eight of the brand’s new styles of jeans (three for men and five for women) are made from post-consumer waste.
 By salvaging worn-out jeans that were destined for the landfill, Frank And Oak was able to repurpose the fibers and respin them into fashion-forward designs.
 On top of using upcycled materials, Frank And Oak partnered with Hydro-Less Laundry, an ethical, eco-certified facility that claims to use up to 79% less energy, 50% less chemicals and up to 95% less water than standard denim creation.
-So you can rest assured that the making of your jeans didn't unnecessarily waste water or contribute to landfills from start to finish.
+So you can rest assured that the making of your jeans didn’t unnecessarily waste water or contribute to landfills from start to finish.
 Simply put, this new line of denim will help you look good and feel good.

 What styles are available?

 Currently, the sustainable women’s collection features the Nina Wide Leg Fit, a high-rise design that comes in six hues; a ‘90s-inspired Stevie Tapered Fit (also high-rise), which comes in three colors; and the classic Debbie Skinny, which comes in three colors as well.
 For men, the Dylan Slim Fit is the most classic design, with a regular rise, slim leg-opening and four color options.
 From there, a slimmer iteration is the Tyler Skinny, which has a much narrower leg opening and comes in three color variations; the Gordon Athletic design is a looser alternative, with extra room in the legs and thighs.

 These are new styles of Frank And Oak’s existing denim collection, which now features 11 distinct fits for both men and women.